Tichyus/projet_wiki/README.md

 #### ***Golang & Json - Blog API***
 The aim of the project is to create an easy to use, lightweight library with a ... .
 The library also provides ... .

-For more information on using Flamin.go, see the [Flamin.go Documentation](DOCUMENTATION.MD).
+For more information on using Flamin.go, see the [Flamin.go Documentation [dead link]](DOCUMENTATION.MD).

 # Project Status
 *This repo is a [HETIC school](https://www.hetic.net/) project and its purpose is purely educational.*